Ardisia japonica

-Ardisia japonica, known as marlberry, is a species of Ardisia native to eastern Asia, in eastern China, Japan and Korea.
+Ardisia japonica, known as marlberry, is a species of plant in the primrose family native to eastern Asia, in eastern China, Japan and Korea.

-Growth
+Description

 It is a low-growing, spreading very quickly evergreen shrub 20–40 cm tall.
 The leaves are opposite or in whorls, ovate, 4–7 cm long and 1.5–4 cm broad, with a sharply serrated margin and an acute apex.
+The fruit is a drupe 5–6 mm diameter, red maturing dark purple-black in early winter.
 The flowers are 4–10 mm diameter, with five (rarely six) white to pale pink petals; they are produced in racemes in late spring.
-The fruit is a drupe 5–6 mm diameter, red maturing dark purple-black in early winter.
+The plant flowers from August to September.

+A. japonica grows in dark, damp places in mixed forests and bamboo forests within 1200 metres of sea level.

 Uses

 A number of cultivars have been selected for growing as ornamental plants, including 'Hakuokan' and 'Ito Fukurin' with variegated leaves, 'Hinotsukasa', with pale cream-coloured leaves, and 'Matsu Shima' with pink stems and variegated leaves.

+A. japonica is one of the plants used in koten engei, a traditional form of Japanese horticulture.
+At least a dozen cultivars of the species are grown in this tradition, with varying shapes and coloration of leaves.

 The plant is called Jūryō (十両) in Japanese.
 Because of the red berries and the word play of its name it is used during Japanese New Year for chabana decoration, normally along winter jasmine.
-Another plant used instead because of its similarity is the coralberry tree and Sarcandra glabra.